-an inpatient unit in the Bronx, circa 2005.
+An inpatient unit in the Bronx, circa 2005.

-I was a resident (and hence likely disheveled, or groggy, or exhibiting some other form of outward display of exhaustion) of the internal medicine program at Albert Einstein University Medical Center/Moses Division, aka Montefiore.
+I was a resident – and hence likely disheveled or groggy or exhibiting some other form of outward display of exhaustion – of the internal medicine program at Albert Einstein University Medical Center/Moses Division, aka Montefiore.

-The team was comprised of both interns (suffering through their first year of training- the worst) and medical students, who were still solidifying their medical knowledge base.
+The team was comprised of both interns – suffering through their first year of training, the worst year by far – and medical students, who were still solidifying their medical knowledge base.
 Together, as a team, we took care of the patients on the floor.
+Heaven help them.

-This was standard procedure- we were called routinely to patient rooms, if the nurse was unsuccessful at ‘getting a vein,’ and it then became our responsibility to take over the poking.
+This was standard procedure.
+We were called routinely to patient rooms, if the nurse was unsuccessful at ‘getting a vein,’ and it then became our responsibility to take over the poking.

 Medical students followed their own patients, and were taught how to perform said procedures, but were still ‘getting the hang’ of things.